Synchro-Cyclotron (CERN): History

 In 1969, preparations started to increase the beam intensity and improve the beam extraction efficiency of the SC.
 It was shut down in June 1973 for modifications.
 The highly improved machine started working again for physical research with its new name, SC2, in January 1975.
 In 1990, ISOLDE was transferred to the Proton Synchrotron Booster, and the SC finally closed down after 33 years of service.

+Converted to a CERN visitor point

 Having served as storage facility since the 1990 shutdown, the SC and its building, the SC hall, were renovated in 2012-2013 to become an exhibition area for visitors, opening September 2013.
-The exhibition includes a video about the birth of CERN and the Synchrocyclotron.
+The exhibition includes a multi-media show about the birth of CERN and the Synchrocyclotron.
 Using projection mapping technology, it displays simulations of the accelerating particles on the SC and demonstrates parts of it.
+SC physicicts—and CERN pioneers—Giuseppe and Maria Fidecaro are featured in the show.
 Some objects and tools which were used at the time the Synchrocyclotron was started are also in the hall for visitors to see.